sara-golombeck/devops-login-app/README.md

 A production-ready, cloud-native email service platform built on AWS EKS with GitOps deployment patterns.
 This platform provides a scalable, secure, and observable email processing system using microservices architecture.

+**Automated Pipeline Trigger**: The moment a developer pushes code to the repository, the entire CI/CD pipeline automatically initiates, triggering a cascade of automated processes including testing, building, security scanning, and deployment.

 ## 🏗️ Architecture Overview

 ![DevOps Flow](diagrams/devops_flow.png)